anumkhanit/osticket-prereqs/README.md

 -----
 <h1>Conclusion</h1>

 Congratulations!
 You've made it through a tedious process of installing a help desk software by scratch!
 Now that the osTicket is installed with no errors.
 You can access your help desk login page at http://localhost/osTicket/scp/login.php.
-Along with the End Users osTicket URL: http://localhost/osTicket/
+Along with the End Users osTicket URL: http://localhost/osTicket/ you will use for another lesson.